ocaml-explore/explore/content/workflows/publishing-a-new-package-on-opam/index.md

 ### For Dune Users

-[Dune-release](/platform/dune-release) is a the recommended tool for people using dune and opam.
+[Dune-release](/platform/dune-release) is the recommended tool for people using dune, opam and Github.
 Provided you follow some conventions, most of the hard work is taken care of by `dune-release`.
 To install it, simply run `opam install dune-release`.

 A good first step is to run `dune-release lint` at the root of your project.
 This will check for the conventions that dune-release is expecting and report back on any errors.